TeamShiksha/logoexecutive/docs/DEVELOPMENT.md

 - Save this generated password somewhere safe.

 ## AWS setup
-- This setup is only requried if you are using the business APIs.
+- This setup is only requried if you are working with the business APIs.
+If you, you can just keep the example values.

 ## Firebase setup
 - Login to [firebase](https://firebase.google.com/) with your google account and navigate to firebase console.